ITINERARIES Shikoku's Nature and Traditions Explore a history filled with castles, shrines and dancing on the lush island of Shikoku

 - Enjoying the Obon festivities at Awa-Odori Matsuri, one of the biggest dance festivals

-- Seeing Kochi and Matsuyama Castles, two of the 12 original castles of Japan
+- Seeing Kochi and Matsuyama Castles, two of the 12 original castle keeps of Japan

 - Relaxing in one of the oldest hot springs in Japan at Dogo Onsen

 Tokushima City , the capital of Tokushima Prefecture on Shikoku Island , is most known for its Awa-Odori Matsuri, a four-day dance festival that takes place during Obon.
 From August 12 to 15 every year, you can see traditional dance groups perform on the streets throughout the city.